 Dayton • 937-681-4543 or 937-657-1726

-The Playground Theatre’s mission is to establish an actor-driven theatre, rooted in realism.
-They examine the human condition through the eyes of the Millennial Generation by telling honest and resonant stories with the stage as their Playground.
+The Playground Theatre’s mission is to establish an actor-driven theatre rooted in realism.
+It examines the human condition through the eyes of the Millennial Generation by telling honest and resonant stories with the stage as its Playground.